tomajda999/fake-tinder/README.md

 Make your partner mad by pretending you have Tinder installed on your phone 🔥🔥🔥

-⚠️No app is installed!!!️It's just a link to a web page on your home screen.
+⚠️No app is installed!!!️ It's just a link to a web page on your home screen.
 Once you open the app, the trick will be revealed.
-Have a good night on your couch!! 🛋️

 ## Installation